Dairy-Free Pasta Alfredo Soup has all the flavors of the famous pasta dish but it is completely dairy-free. Rich, creamy, fast, easy and memorable.

 - 1/4 cup homemade vegan 'parmesan cheese' for sprinkling over the top at serving time, optional

-- In a saucepan over the carrots pieces with water, bring to a boil, turn down the heat to med high and cook for 15 minutes.
+In a saucepan over the carrots pieces with water, bring to a boil, turn down the heat to medium-high and cook for 15 minutes.
 Set aside.

-- Cook the pasta according to directions on box, drain and set aside.
+- Cook the pasta according to directions on the box, drain and set aside.

 - Heat dairy-free butter over medium heat in a stockpot.